rinkylia2997/HealthRecommendationsUsingBehaviouralRiskFactorSurveillanceSystem/README_reference.md

 ![cover_photo](./README_files/cover_photo.jpg)
 # Why do people smoke ?

-*On an average there were ~7 million deaths globally in the year 2023 due to smoking, of which ~500,000 deaths were from USA alone.
+On an average there were ~7 million deaths globally in the year 2023 due to smoking, of which ~500,000 deaths were from USA alone.
 If we evaluate the trends of smoking from 2011 - 2023, we notice that there is a steady decline in smoking prevalence from (15-19%) during 2011-2015, approx. (11-12%) during 2022.
-Some interpretations for it are :
+Some observations include:
-> * In the U.S., smoking rates have steadily declined over the last decade thanks to policy initiatives, media campaigns, taxation, and public health programs.
+> * In the U.S, smoking rates have steadily declined over the last decade thanks to policy initiatives, media campaigns, taxation, and public health programs.
-> * Globally, while smoking rates (%) have fallen, population growth has driven the absolute number of smokers upward, and the smoking-related death toll remains persistently high.
+> * Globally, while smoking rates have fallen, population growth has driven the absolute number of smokers upward, and the smoking-related death toll remains persistently high.
 > * Notably, older adults (65+) in the U.S. buck the trend, showing a modest increase in smoking compared to broader declines in younger cohorts

 Since habits like smoking stems from psychological normalization of the act, in this project I wanted to evaluate what constructs of the Health Belief Model (HBM) influence it.
 The bigger effort is also to improve Public policies surrounding dangers of smoking in a way that can help smokers identify their behaviour patterns.
 I believe with proper messaging of the dangers of smoking but delving into psychological factors, we can bring about real change in the number of current smokers.

-Some primary questions I wanted to answer through this project are:
+Some questions I wanted to answer through this project are:

 > **Question 1:** What constructs defined by Health Belief Model (HBM) contribute most towards the habit of smoking ?
 Does this trend vary by age group ?